p3palazzo/comparative-histories/paper.md

 was never the whole story here" [@james-chakraborty:2014architecture, 95].

-*Architecture since 1400* is therefore history *through* architecture more than history *of* architecture, opening up a web of possible connections beyond the conventional boundaries of the profession.
+Therefore, whereas *A Global History* packaged a critical project for easy consumption in architectural education, *Architecture since 1400* took the less disciplinary path of doing history *through* architecture more than history *of* architecture.
+This opened up a web of possible connections beyond the conventional boundaries of the profession.
 That said, some connections are so far-fetched as to seem arbitrary, as in the comparison of Versailles to coeval site plans: